anmolsoni2704/ds-assignment-1/README.md

 `Step 5` : Save the data in a `CSV `file or some other structured format.

-## 3.Intro to Data Preprocessing
+## Intro to Data Preprocessing

 Pre-processing refers to the transformations applied to our data before feeding it to the algorithm.
 Data Preprocessing is a technique that is used to convert the raw data into a clean data set.
 In other words, whenever the data is gathered from different sources it is collected in raw format which is not feasible for the analysis.

-## 4.Steps involved in Data Preprocessing
+## Steps involved in Data Preprocessing

 `Step 1` : Import the libraries.